alexandrugrigore/alexandrugrigore.github.io/index.md

     - Familiar with: SQL, Python, C#

 ## Personal Projects:

-- **AmplifyMusic**
-  - Developing a music playlist manager app that integrates with Spotify and other music streaming service.

 - **SoulKey game**
     - I am currently developing a music related puzzle-platformer game.
 The development is done as two separate projects/modules.